 1. It’s paradise for a photographer/Instagrammer.

-Travelers who’re flying by Terminal 4 will have a field day taking photos for their Instagram at this new airport terminal!
+Travelers flying through T4 will have a field day taking photos for their Instagram at this new airport terminal!

-2. Self-Service & Automated Clearance all the wayyy (almost).
+2. Self-Service & Automated Clearance all the way (almost).

 Flying off just got easier.
 You no longer have to put on your best smile for airline agents, because everything is automated all the way to boarding!
 From self-service check-in machines, the terminal uses state-of-the-art technology, including fingerprints and facial recognition, to authenticate the passenger’s identity.

 Self-Service Check-in Machines

 This machine also prints your Boarding Pass + the bag-tag for your check-in baggage.
 Attach the bag-tag to your luggage (don’t forget to keep the reference piece in case you need to trace it if it ever goes missing).

 Self-Service Automated Bag-Drop Counters

 (This self-service Bag-Drop service is available for passengers at least 6 years old.)

 It was awesome to see that T4’s Bag-Drop belt is mere centimeters off the ground.
 Hooray especially for the [petite] solo travelers!
 I’d struggled with lifting my 25kg luggage up onto airports’ bag-drop whenever I leave Europe in winter.
 This one should be a piece of cake.